Jacquiiiii/Admin-Dashboard/README.md

 ### Additional details
 - Contains a DB folder with sample setup code for a database with an example schema and seeds, along with reusable query functions to interact with the database for select, insert, update, and delete queries
 - Uses a RESTful api built with Next.js
-- Created for development practice and is not intended for real use
+- Project was created for development practice and is not intended for real use